cjerrington/cjerrington.github.io/src/posts/2023/2023-07-25-i-broke-next-cloud-again.md

 ---
 title: I Broke NextCloud, Again
-excerpt: How not to update NextCloud and figuring out Docker updates
+description: How not to update NextCloud and figuring out Docker updates
 tags:
   - docker
   - selfhost